zainzafar/react-native-firebase-graphql-template/mobile/fastlane/VARIABLES.md

 ## 📋 Quick Reference

 - **GitHub Secrets**: Set in your repository's Settings → Secrets and variables → Actions
+- **GitHub Variables**: Set in your repository's Settings → Secrets and variables → Actions
 - **Environment Variables**: Set in `.env` file or GitHub Actions environment
 - **Workflow Inputs**: Set when manually triggering workflows